After the Alpine Blessing: re-alpsegen

 pursue the implementation of the interests of different groups in harmony with nature and all people equally.

-Reconstruct, She Said
+re-Construct, She Said

-The installation Reconstruct, She Said is the translation of a filmic work into a spatial installation.
+re-Construct, She Said is the translation of a filmic work into a spatial installation.

-The essayistic documentary film re-GEO / rendering reconstructions of desire is unfolded and disassembled into individual components
+re-GEO / rendering reconstructions of desire is unfolded and disassembled into individual components

 to enable a different form of narrative.